 Interlibrary Loan (ILLiad)

 Interlibrary Loan (ILL) is available to all UW-Whitewater students, staff and faculty.
 This service allows users to borrow materials (books, photocopies of journal articles, etc.) from libraries outside of the UW-System.
-Items received via ILL cost $1 per request, billed to your student account.
+You can access the request system, ILLiad, through the library's homepage.

 The reference librarians provide a variety of methods in which students can reach them for assistance with research.
 You can contact the Reference Desk at 262.472.1032, which is staffed most of the hours that the library is open.
 Virtual reference is also available, with chat and e-mail reference available 24 hours a day, seven days a week.
 We generally respond to e-mail questions within a business day.
 If you have an in-depth research question, you may want to contact a library liaison in your subject area.

 Other Library Catalogs